Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Panel performance

-For each location, the spectrum from the eight SiPMs, the Small Panel, and the sum of all SiPM channels converted to p.e.\ were examined.
-In most locations, the SiPM channel under the location of the Small Panel has the highest p.e.\ value compared to other channels.
-This suggests that the sub-section of the panel the muon passes through often has the highest light yield.
+For each location, the spectrum (in p.e.) from each of the Prototype 1 SiPM channels, the Small Panel, and the sum of Prototype 1 channels were examined.
+In most locations, the SiPM channel with the highest muon peak p.e. in Prototype 1 corresponds to the mini-module directly under the Small Panel.
+This suggests that the sub-section of the panel the muon passes through typically has the highest light yield.
 With these observations, two simple algorithms were designed to identify the location of muon events and estimate position reconstruction capabilities.
-The first algorithm assigned the locations of muon events as the mini-modules containing the SiPM channel with the highest p.e.\ count in an event, which covers a 25$\, \times \,$25\,cm\textsuperscript{2} area.
-The algorithm was also used to save the highest two SiPM channels to reconstruct the event to a 25$\, \times \,$50\,cm$^2$ area.
-These algorithms were run on the eight collected datasets for the single module (before any coincidence cuts) to test their efficiencies since the muon events in each location can be isolated and are known.
-The fraction of muon events that these algorithms correctly reconstructed the position of is shown in figure~\ref{CoRunPositionsReconstruction}.
-The track reconstruction algorithm using the highest two channels had an efficiency of $(89.8 \,\pm \,0.4)\%$ and the single track channel reconstruction was $(80.7 \,\pm \,0.4)\%$.
+The first algorithm assigns the location of a muon event to the mini-module channel with the highest muon peak p.e., which covers a 25$\, \times \,$25\,cm\textsuperscript{2} area.
+The second algorithm assigns both the mini-module channel with the highest and the channel with the second highest muon p.e. peak to each muon event, reconstructing the event to a 25$\, \times \,$50\,cm$^2$ area.
+These algorithms were run on the eight collected datasets for the Prototype 1 module (before any coincidence cuts) to test their efficiencies as the muon events in each location can be isolated and are known.
+The fraction of correctly reconstructed muon events is shown in figure~\ref{CoRunPositionsReconstruction}.
+The track reconstruction algorithm using the highest two channels had an efficiency of $(89.8 \,\pm \,0.4)\%$, and the single track channel reconstruction had an efficiency of $(80.7 \,\pm \,0.4)\%$.